 At the same time, traders need to keep an eye on the transaction fees that come with buying and selling across trading platforms.
 As the cryptocurrency markets evolve, these fees continue to fluctuate, varying from exchange to exchange.

 The IRS treats cryptocurrency gains in the same way as gains made from selling property.
-With that in mind, investors must account for any capital gains or losses on their Federal income tax return, and may also be able to take deductions based on any losses, as outlined in Publication 544, Sales and Other Dispositions of Assets .
+With that in mind, investors must account for any capital gains taxes on their Federal income tax return, but may also be able to take deductions based on any losses.

 Cryptocurrency is complicated, and arbitrage strategies can be even more complex.
 But the practice is legal, and has the potential to yield high rewards while also exposing an investor to high risk.